 Tips For Getting Started as a Blogger

 There are so many amazing how-to books and YouTube videos to learn the technical side of blogging so just remember that the only barrier between your dreams and reality is you.
 Take the first step forward and just start blogging.
 It’s really that simple.
-Don’t mimmic anyone else, don’t try to copy anyone’s success (and hopefully don’t start out in the beginning to make money at it).
-Just go out there and have fun for YOU!
+Don’t mimic anyone else, don’t try to copy anyone’s success (and hopefully don’t start out, in the beginning, to make money at it).
+Just go out there and have fun for yourself!
 Trust me when I say that you never know what might come of it.

 - Sign up for a free WordPress website.
 Then find a template that feels right to you and launch it.
 Trust me, once it’s up you’ll want to publish on it and watch it grow.
 And please don’t worry, you don’t need to be techy, it’s all very simple nowadays.